eye-wave/i-am-a-surgeon/README.md

 bun add -d github:eye-wave/i-am-a-surgeon
 ```

-And oh, if you're not using bun or a unix operating system the it won't work 😸
+And oh, if you're not using bun or a unix operating system then it won't work 😸

 ### License